mingchai/Unity2D/UnityNotes.md

 ## Getting Player Input
 * use _Input.GetKeyDown(KeyCode.XXX)_ to register keyboard input
   * refer to the documentation to determine the proper keycode (https://docs.unity3d.com/ScriptReference/KeyCode.html)
+* we can cause the game to close if we assign an input that executes the following when pressed _Application.Quit()_
+  * Note that this will only work in the production build of the game and not in the editor.

 ## Asset Hierarchy
 The list is read from the top-down.
 Those higher on the list are rendered first with the items that follow being rendered on top.
 Because of this, you would want to set your background, then put assets, like buttons, below/underneath.